Licensed Vocational Nurse (LVN) Program

 Program Description

-The program consists of eight levels.
-Each level is designed with focus on a concentration or specialty that builds a foundation of knowledge progressively as each level is completed leading to the preparation to successfully pass the NCLEX examination upon graduation.
+The program consists of four "Terms."
+Each term is designed with focus on a concentration or specialty that builds a foundation of knowledge progressively as each term is completed leading to the preparation to successfully pass the NCLEX examination upon graduation.
 Attendance is considered full-time.

 Requirements